 We’re creating a win-win-win situation.
 A win for sellers.
 A win for buyers.
 A win for all Thais.

 What is Kaidee Egg?

-Kaidee Egg is a form of e-credit which is used to subscribe for the 'Bump' service.
+Kaidee Egg is a form of e-credit which is used to subscribe to the 'Bump' service.
 We introduced SMS as the pilot payment channel for the bump service.
 We figured that the majority of users own a mobile phone and this would be the most convenient form of payment to offer.
 However, after receiving feedback we sought additional methods and decided on enabling credit/debit card payments via payment gateway service provider for customers to purchase such service on Kaidee.

 Why eggs?
-In Thailand, eggs carry a unique meaning when it comes to buying and selling second hand items.
+In Thailand, eggs carry a unique meaning when it comes to buying and selling second-hand items.

 Selecting a payment gateway that’s right for you…

 With countless options for payment gateway service providers, the most difficult task isn’t in deciding which platform is the best.
 In fact, it’s all the different factors that need to be taken into consideration to determine which is the best solution that suits your business’s specific needs.